glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 i.
 Source of wealth.

 Information related to source of wealth describes how an investor accumulated wealth.
 - At one end of the spectrum is wealth acquired through active means (e.g.,entrepreneurial activities).
-This indicates knowledge and experience with risktaking activities.
+This indicates knowledge and experience with risk taking activities.
 - The other end of the spectrum is wealth acquired through passive means (e.g., inheritance or long-term employment in a stable corporation).
 The latter may indicate an investor with less knowledge and experience of risk-taking activities.